Karan-Gandhi/AI-Assistant/README.md

 This is an Ai assistant that accepts input through voice and gives the output also through voice

 ## How to start
-To start first enter your nameand then press the start button.
+To start first enter your name and then press the start button.
 Don't forget to give all the permissions that are required

 **Note : You will have to say assistant before you give any command to the assistant**